 Places of worship

-All places of worship must close, except for the conduct of weddings and funerals in accordance with the following guidelines:
+All places of worship must close, except for the conduct of weddings and funerals.

 If you have a coronavirus disease question and need a translator: